 Conventions for Missing Data

 The primary endpoint will be evaluated using only completed drives.
-If a drive is randomized, but not completed, the assigned route will be completed a later date prior to the next interim analysis.
+If a drive is randomized, but not completed, the assigned route will be completed at a later date prior to the next interim analysis.

 Analysis Sets